 We will undertake research to gain a greater understanding of the changes and how it may impact our developments.

-Since 1 May 2016 we have been focusing on commitments on community plans and net biodiversity gain.
+During 1 May 2016 - 30 April 2018, we had headline commitments on community plans and net biodiversity gain.

 Implement community plans on our developments to facilitate thriving communities.